 Low electrical interference: High-frequency inverters frequently produce some EMI, or electromagnetic interference.
 This can cause problems with SSB and Ham reception and weather fax reception.
 However, many of the newer designs, especially true sine wave inverters, are meeting FCC Class A requirements so there is great improvement in this area.
 Of course, a simple solution to the problem of radio interference is to turn off your inverter.

-Design Rule: To be effective, we recommend inverters have access to a battery bank that is 20% as large in amp-hours as the inverter size in watts.
+Design Rule: To be effective, we recommend inverters have access to a battery bank that is 20 percent as large in amp-hours as the inverter size in watts.
 This means a 1000-watt inverter should be supported by at least 200Ah of battery capacity.

 The rationale behind this rule is that inverters use about 100Ah of electricity for every 1,000-watt-hours of use.
-So if a West Marine Slim 1000 were used at its maximum capacity for an hour, it would consume 100Ah.
+So if a 1000-watt inverter were used at its maximum capacity for an hour, it would consume 100Ah.
 This would discharge a 200Ah battery by 50% if it started out fully charged.
 This is a recommended minimum: as usual, more battery capacity is better.

 Calculating electrical loads: Many appliances and electronics have their wattage on a back panel.
 If only the amp rating is provided, use the following conversion formula: Volts x Amps = Watts.
 A 7-amp microwave at the standard North American voltage of 115V will need 805 watts of power to run.
-For each appliance, its wattage, multiplied by hours run per day, divided by 10 will approximate the number of amp-hours consumed from your batteries.
+Multiply the wattage of each appliance by the hours the appliance will run per day then divide the resulting number by 10 to find the approximate amp-hours consumed from your batteries.

 We recommend installing a fixed-mount inverter no more than 10' from the battery bank, to avoid a voltage drop or oversized wires.
 Inverters are not ignition protected, so are not safe for installation in gasoline engine compartments, but can be installed in a diesel engine space.
 In general, you should pick a location that is cool, dry, well ventilated and safe from explosive gasses produced by batteries, engines and fuels.

-Inverter efficiency is a rating of how much of the DC energy gets converted into usable AC power, ranging from about 85% to 95%, with 90% being about average.
+Inverter efficiency is a rating of how much of the DC energy gets converted into usable AC power, ranging from about 85 to 95 percent, with 90 percent being about average.
 We list Maximum Efficiency in our Annual Catalog selection chart.

 Efficiency ratings often are created using a resistive load (basically something like a light bulb or electric heater).
-When running loads such as motors, we split efficiency into two parts, the efficiency of the inverter we mentioned above, and the efficiency of the waveform.
+When running loads such as motors, we split efficiency into two parts: the efficiency of the inverter we mentioned above, and the efficiency of the waveform.
 Waveform efficiency means that most motors and many electronic appliances run better and use less power with a pure sine wave.
-Typically, an electric motor (such as a pump or refrigerator) will consume from 15% to 20% more power with a modified sine wave than with a true sine wave.
+Typically, an electric motor (such as a pump or refrigerator) will consume from 15 to 20 percent more power with a modified sine wave than with a true sine wave.
 When choosing an inverter based on efficiency, you should also consider the type of appliances you’ll most often be running.